calogica/dbt-expectations/README.md

 Expect column values to be increasing.

-If `strictly: True`, then this expectation is only satisfied if each consecutive value is strictly increasing–equal values are treated as failures.
+If `strictly: True`, then this expectation is only satisfied if each consecutive value is strictly increasing – equal values are treated as failures.

 *Applies to:* Column